Speed, Simplicity, and Scalability – Promised by Google’s programming language, “Go”.

-Generally, Go is referred as golang, the ‘language-that-everyone-wants-to-learn-and-use’.
+Generally, Go is referred to as Golang, the ‘language-that-everyone-wants-to-learn-and-use’.
 It is a compiled, statically typed language in the tradition of C and C++, having a collection of features like garbage collection, various safety features and CSP-style concurrent programming features added.

-Go jumped from a project that led by three Google engineers (Robert Griesemer, Rob Pike and Ken Thompson), who want to reduce the intricacies and rambling feature-set of C++.
+Go jump from a project that led by three Google engineers (Robert Griesemer, Rob Pike and Ken Thompson), who want to reduce the intricacies and rambling feature-set of C++.

 Today, having their own coding language has become a hallmark of many tech giants.
 Just like Microsoft had C#, Apple (Swift), Facebook (Hack), and Google (Go).
 Even, they have gone the open-source route.